Azure/Microsoft.Extensions.Caching.Cosmos/README.md

 });
 ```

-### Use a defined CosmosConfiguration
+### Use a defined CosmosBuilder

 This option will make the provider maintain an internal instance of `CosmosClient` that will get disposed when the provider is disposed.
-The `CosmosClient` will be created using the provided `CosmosConfiguration`.
+The `CosmosClient` will be created using the provided `CosmosBuilder`.

 ```
 services.AddCosmosCache((CosmosCacheOptions cacheOptions) =>
 {
     cacheOptions.ContainerName = Configuration["CosmosCacheContainer"];
     cacheOptions.DatabaseName = Configuration["CosmosCacheDatabase"];
-    cacheOptions.Configuration = new CosmosConfiguration(Configuration["CosmosConnectionString"])
+    cacheOptions.ClientBuilder = new CosmosClientBuilder(Configuration["CosmosConnectionString"]);
-        .UseConnectionModeDirect();

     cacheOptions.CreateIfNotExists = true;
 });